Stuck on your Motion Graphic resume?

 You’re a designer - the bar for your resume layout will be set high.

 The typography and color scheme will have a huge impact for your Motion Graphic resume.
+A couple of well-placed icons won't harm you either.

 You can showcase your skills and experience via: